GispoCoding/geoviz-notebooks/README.md

 * [Osm2pgsql](https://osm2pgsql.org/doc/install.html)
 * PostGIS accepting connections at localhost:5432

-## How to get started (with docker)
+## How to get started

-If you wish to use the ready made docker compose file, you will get the whole shebang up by typing
+If you wish to use the ready made docker compose file, you will get the database and notebook up by typing

 ```
-docker-compose up
+docker-compose up notebook
 ```

-## How to get started without docker
+### How to get started without docker

-We recommend creating your own conda env, pyenv, or pyenv which contains conda wheels.
+If you're *not* running docker, we recommend creating your own conda env, pyenv, or pyenv which contains conda wheels.
 The last option should make installing all dependencies easier:

 ```
 pyenv install miniconda-latest